Toshiba plans to double operating profit by 2014-15

-The electronics conglomerate, whose television sales have been sliding along with those of rivals Sony Corp, Panasonic Corp and Sharp Corp, has been buoyed by strong sales of Apple Inc’s iPhones, which use Toshiba’s NAND flash chips.
+The electronics conglomerate, whose television sales have been sliding along with those of rivals Sony Corp (6758.T), Panasonic Corp (6752.T) and Sharp Corp (6753.T), has been buoyed by strong sales of Apple Inc’s (AAPL.O) iPhones, which use Toshiba’s NAND flash chips.

 Toshiba said its annual operating profit was likely to reach 450 billion yen ($5.6 billion) by the year ending March 2015, up from 206.7 billion yen for the year ended March 2012.

-The company said earlier on Thursday that it has halted domestic production of LCD televisions in the face of price falls, following a similar decision by Hitachi Corp.
+The company said earlier on Thursday that it has halted domestic production of LCD televisions in the face of price falls, following a similar decision by Hitachi Corp (6501.T).

 “We have shut down our domestic TV production.
 We are looking at all areas (of the TV business), number of models, numbers of panels, in order to re-strengthen this division,” Toshiba president and CEO Norio Sasaki told reporters.